Taught course

 Entry requirements

-A minimum of a 2:1 in a BPS accredited Undergraduate Psychology degree OR BPS accredited MSc Psychology conversion course.
+A minimum of a 2:1 in a British Psychological Society (BPS) accredited Undergraduate Psychology degree OR a BPS accredited MSc Psychology (conversion course).

 OR

-A minimum of a 2:2 in a BPS accredited Undergraduate Psychology degree OR BPS accredited MSc Psychology Conversion course and relevant experience in forensic or investigative settings.
+A minimum of a 2:2 in a BPS accredited Undergraduate Psychology degree AND relevant experience in forensic or investigative settings.

-Any of the above applicants may be invited to interview at the discretion of the programme director.
+Applicants with a 2:2 may be invited to interview at the discretion of the Course Director.

 Months of entry